 When Remi was studying in the city, he influenced the elders to support the Africanist Party which would bring the needed changes after leading the country into independence.
-However, it has done nothing to tackle the problems faced by the people after it got the government’s seat.
-The leader of the elders tells the elders during their meeting, “…Because we love that soil, we, years ago, agreed to fight the white man and drive him away from the land.
+However, it has done nothing to tackle the problems faced by the people after it attained the government’s seat.
+The leader tells the elders during their meeting, “…Because we love that soil, we, years ago, agreed to fight the white man and drive him away from the land.
 Today the same love of our soil makes us turn to the only educated man in the country.
 Look at our country since independence.
 Where is the land?
 Where is the food?
 Where are the schools for our children?”
 Furthermore, he says uhuru (independence) has not brought them anything to be proud of.
 In its place it has brought them heavier and heavier taxation.
 The promise of roads and hospitals are useless when people are hungry.
-When people are over-taxed, they won’t have enough money to afford the basic needs let alone the secondary ones.
+When people are over-taxed, it would be difficult for them to meet their basic needs let alone secondary needs.

 One of the noticeable traditions practiced in Marua tribe is wife inheritance.
 This involves a man inheriting the wife of his deceased brother.
-When Thoni’s husband dies in a car accident, Remi is reminded of the Marua’s custom he should inherit (marry) his brother’s wife.
-He refuses.
+When Thoni’s husband dies in a car accident, Remi is reminded of the Marua’s custom - he should inherit (marry) his brother’s wife.
+Remi refuses because he believes Thoni had never loved him.
+Instead, she had accepted to get married to his elder brother.
 This doesn’t go well with his parents.
 His mother weeps while his father though a Christian wails and curses him.
-The elders pray him to obey the tribe’s custom by agreeing to his father’s wishes.
+The elders implore him to obey the tribe’s custom by agreeing to his father’s wishes.
 They remind him when he asked them to join the Africanist Party, they agreed.
-Now, it was his turn to obey them.
+Now, it was his turn to obey theirs.

 He runs away to the city not wanting to share the same bed with Thoni.
 He believes Thoni had never loved him.
 He tells Omange, Thoni knew he loved her before she agreed to be married by his older brother.
 We find Remi’s hatred for Thoni is misplaced.
 Remi never told Thoni he loved her.
 Without having been told how would she know the feelings she had for Remi was reciprocated by him?